 Schedule an appointment if you are experiencing any of the following:

-• The twitch lasts for more than 1 week
+- The twitch lasts for more than one week

 How Are Eye Lid Twitches Treated?